microhackaton-2014-august-warsaw/2014/README.md

 Each analyzer analyzes the data.
 For example Twitter places analyzer, searches through tweets for places.
 Then analyzers send those to Collerators.

-A Collector get data from many different analyzers.
+A Correlator get data from many different analyzers.
 Each time there is a call with a PairId that has already been present, it searches for common items in all sets of data with that PairId.
-For example Common Place and Date Collerator, searches the data for common places and dates.
+For example Common Place and Date Correlator, searches the data for common places and dates.
 Then, Collerators create a score from 1-10 (how close the data is) and send the outcomes to Importance Judge.

 Importance Judge gathers all the scores and data, saves it locally, and creates a single prioritized list of where the Celebrity may know the normal person from.
 Then it sends it to Matcher.